Man charged with Bloomfield Township bank robbery

 The Troy Special Investigations Unit, Southfield Tactical Crime Suppression Unit and the Bloomfield Township Police Department reportedly collaborated to locate Johnson in Southfield on April 3.
 Police officers took Johnson, who police said has several prior convictions for bank robbery, into custody without incident and recovered money believed to be from the robbery at the time of his arrest.

+“He’s been arrested and so there’s no threat at all to the public,” BTPD Community Relations Officer Heather Glowacz said.
+“He didn’t use any violent things when he made the robbery; he just requested the money and no disturbances.
+It’s a shock that it happened, but the public shouldn’t be nervous.”

-On April 5, the Oakland County Prosecuting Attorney's Office authorized a complaint and warrant for the charge of bank robbery.
+On April 5, Oakland County Assistant Prosecuting Attorney Danielle Nuccio authorized a complaint and warrant for the charge of bank robbery.
 Johnson was arraigned the next day in the 48th District Court before Magistrate Andra Richardson, who set his bond at $1 million.

+“Bank robberies endanger employees and customers,” Oakland County Prosecutor Karen D. McDonald said in a press release.
+“This case sends a message to would-be robbers: Oakland County law enforcement will track you down, and we will hold you accountable.”

 Johnson’s next court dates are a probable cause hearing April 16 and a preliminary examination April 23.